vargaseous/sec_mcptest/README.md

 - Verify paths in `mcp.json` are absolute and the `.venv` has dependencies (`uv sync`).
 - Check the API health at `http://localhost:8000/health` and confirm Redis is connected.

+Examples of models tested and reported to work:
+- google/gemma-3-12b
+- qwen/qwen3-1.7b
+- qwen/qwen3-4b-2507
+- qwen/qwen3-4b-thinking-2507

+🍎 On a MacBook Pro 14-inch with M2 Pro:
+- Qwen3-4B-2507 balanced performance and instruction-following.
+- However, even Qwen3-1.7B sufficed for most use cases, and runs comfortably alongside other apps.

 ---

 ## Usage Examples